 No. Items to check and commands Action 6 Execute the show dot1x logging command, and check whether authentication failed.
 If New Supplicant Auth Fail. is displayed, authentication failed for either of the following reasons.
 Check for problems.
 The user ID or password has not been registered on the authentication server.
 The user ID or password is entered incorrectly.
 If The number of supplicants on the switch is full is displayed, authentication failed because the maximum number of supplicants for the device was exceeded.
-If The number of supplicants on the interface is full is displayed, authentication failed because the maximum number of supplicants for the interface was exceeded.
-If Failed to authenticate the supplicant because it could not be registered to mac-address-table. is displayed, authentication was successful, but an attempt to set the MAC address table for the hardware failed.
+If The number of supplicants on the interface is full is displayed, authenticate the supplicant because it could not be registered to mac-address-table. is displayed, authentication was successful, but an attempt to set the MAC address table for the hardware failed.
 See the appropriate part in the manual Message and Log Reference, and take the action described in Action.
 For AX6700S, AX6600S, and AX6300S series switches, see 4.1.2 Actions to be taken when a MAC address table resource shortage occurs.
-If Failed to authenticate the supplicant because it could not be registered to MAC VLAN. is displayed, authentication was successful, but an attempt to set the MAC vLAN table for the hardware failed.
+If Failed to authenticate the supplicant because it could not be registered to MAC VLAN. is displayed, authenticate the supplicant because it could not be registered to MAC VLAN. is displayed, authenticate the supplicant because it could not be registered to MAC VLAN. is displayed, authenticate the supplicant because it could not be registered to MAC VLAN.
 See the appropriate part in the manual Message and Log Reference, and take the action described in Action.
 For AX6700S, AX6600S, and AX6300S series switches, see 4.2.2 Actions to be taken when a VLAN identification table resource shortage occurs.
 If the above does not apply and the port to be authenticated is VLAN-based authentication (dynamic), go to No. 7.
-For other authentication units, see the RADIUS server log to check whether authentication has failed.
+For other authentication has failed.